danielleforward/final_project/README.md

 ## Challenges
-What do you anticipate will be the hardest and most time-consuming parts?
-I’ve never hacked a scale before, so that’ll be new.
-The programming seems complicated as well.
-I’ve also never visualized data!
-That’ll be a challenge.
+- Hacking a scale
+- The programming
+- *Visualizing data*

 ## Project Timeline